witleyseong/Portifolio_Web/README.md

 # Portifolio web page
---

-in this web site you will find information about the dev and his skills and project and you can contact him!
+In this web site you will find information about the dev and his skills and project and you can contact him!

---

-##features Used
+## features Used
---

 - Responsive layout (mobile-friendly)

 - Navigation menu with Ionicons